rodydavis/firestore_sqlite/README.md

 Taking [Cloud Firestore ODM](https://pub.dev/packages/cloud_firestore_odm) to the next level.

+The following is a proposal I will be aiming to build.

 ## Admin UI

 The Admin UI is a web interface for managing your database in firestore and is deployed as a separate firebase hosting site in the same project.